 Elementary Homestead is a small fiber farm near Kansas City MO, with a special focus on sustainable luxury fibers.
-My goal is to provide quality wool and fibers to handspinners, as well as beautiful one of a kind handspun yarns to other crafters.
+Our goal is to provide quality wool and fibers to handspinners, as well as beautiful one of a kind handspun yarns to other crafters.

 All of this started back in 2014, where after years of dreaming of moving out to land, we were finally able to make that change and settled on a 10 acre property in the summer.
 At this time we’d already had rabbits (but not angoras), and a small flock of chickens, but this opened up the opportunity to do a lot more.